 Since 2012, Flatiron School has worked with a lot of hungry software engineering students – and almost as many companies who come to Flatiron to hire technical talent.
 Sometimes they’re kind enough to pull back the curtain and demystify their hiring practices for interested students.
-Today, as part of our Ask a Hiring Manager series, we’re thrilled to share our chat with Hayden Hunter, Recruiter at Betterment, the “smarter automated investing service.”
+Today, as part of our Career Advice series, we’re thrilled to share our chat with Hayden Hunter, Recruiter at Betterment, the “smarter automated investing service.”
 Read on to see what Hayden looks for in candidates and his advice for students – including recent grad Jess Harrelson – hoping to work at Betterment.

 Thanks for chatting with us, Hayden!
 First, can you tell us a bit about Betterment’s tech stack?

 We are an entire cloud based (AWS) environment and build all of our apps in Ruby on Rails.
 Our backend team uses Java.
 These are the main tools used but we’re constantly exploring new technologies to build great things here.

 With that in mind, how do you think about a candidate’s technical language background?
 What do you look for in candidates when hiring developers?

 We’re open to technical experiences but we do have three traits we look for in all candidates we interview agnostic of languages: Horsepower, Openness, and Passion.
 Through countless interviews, we’ve refined our process to identify these as the key traits to succeed in any department here at Betterment.

 Knowing languages and frameworks are delightful but we do not restrict to any particular background.
 As long as you’re willing and open to learning something new you can come in and succeed.

 We work with an open floor plan and by default, we’re highly collaborative.
 Everyone is constantly working cross-functionally and ongoing constructive feedback is our thing.
 We’re focused on building software for the long term and your appreciation for craftsmanship and pragmatism are vital to accomplishing that.